markoleptic/EncounterPlanner/UserGuide.md

 **Text to Speech Volume**:
 The volume to use for Text to Speech.

-**Play Sound at Advance Notice**:
+**Play Sound at Countdown Start**:
-Whether to play a sound at advance notice time.
+Whether to play a sound at the start of the countdown.

-**Sound to Play at Advance Notice**:
+**Sound to Play at Countdown Start**:
-The sound to play at advance notice time.
+The sound to play at the start of the countdown.

-**Play Sound at Assignment Time**:
+**Play Sound at Countdown End**:
-Whether to play a sound at assignment time.
+Whether to play a sound at the end of the countdown.

-**Sound to Play at Assignment Time**:
+**Sound to Play at Countdown End**:
-The sound to play at assignment time.
+The sound to play at the end of the countdown.

 **Clear Trusted Characters**:
 Clears all saved trusted characters.